Geography of toll roads: Denmark

-The Great Belt Fixed Link the Øresund Bridge and Fjord Link Frederikssund (Crown Princess Mary's Bridge) are toll roads.
+The Great Belt Fixed Link the Øresund Bridge are toll roads.

-In the Faroe Islands, the inter-island road tunnels Vágatunnilin and Norðoyatunnilin both have tolls (but no physical toll booths are present and the toll must be paid at nearby petrol stations).
+In the Faroe Islands, the inter-island road tunnels Vágatunnilin, Norðoyatunnilin, Eysturoyartunnilin and Sandoyartunnilin have tolls (but no physical toll booths are present and the toll must be paid at nearby petrol stations).

 France

 In Europe, the most substantial use of toll roads is in France, where most of the autoroutes carry quite heavy tolls.

 Iceland

 The Hvalfjörður Tunnel was tolled from 11 July 1998 but became toll free as of 28 September 2018.
 Currently the Vaðlaheiðargöng tunnel, opened in December 2018, is the only toll road in Iceland.